openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 #### Acceptance Criteria

-Projects may be granted Emeritus status via a 2/3 vote from the CPC and with approval from project ownership.
-In cases where there is a lack of project ownership, only a 2/3 vote from the CPC is required.
+Projects may be granted Emeritus status with the consent of the CPC and with approval from project ownership.
+In cases where there is a lack of project ownership, a 2/3 vote from the CPC is required.

 ### Incubating